SvenRosvall/SignalControl/Design.md

 ### PinInput
 Returns the result of a digital input pin.
+The pin is considered to have "Active LOW" logic, i.e. the returned result is true if the pin is LOW.

 Input:
 * pin number : Pin to return the result for.